madhumitha-b/Daily_challenge/README.md

-# Placement
+# Daily Challenge

-How I prepared for the placements
+Here I post the solution for the daily challenge I solve in leetcode